 The fact that Trump, a wealthy white New York megalomaniac, became the lesser of the two evils in the eyes of rural communities, speaks volumes to the flaming hatred for the liberal urban elitism people have come to see housed within the modern day democratic party.*

 Rather than address the deeper issues of economic exploitation and wealth inequality that have forged rural sentiments, a growing number of urban liberals want to shuffle blame for their inability to win elections onto the “ignorant, racist, rural folk.”
 As intellectually superior as some believe themselves to be, they remain woefully ignorant of this bit of common sense–urban provincialism will always drive rural dissidence.

 All of this being said, perhaps those seeking to defy Trump should spend less time preaching about equality and justice while lamenting about the rural people who voted for him and refocus their energy on the regions of the nation that consume the majority of resources and thereby cause the injustice and inequality they are fighting.
 A few apologies would also be in order.

 *Note: This isn’t to say that right-wing conservatives are much better.
-Their idea of saving rural people is creating jobs, most of which sell our labor to the lowest bidders so they can reap all the surplus value, or through buying up and consolidating farms to drive out the basic farmer.
+Their idea of saving rural people is creating jobs, most of which sell our labor to the lowest bidders so they can reap all the surplus value, or through buying up and consolidating farms to drive out the family farm.
 Conservatives just know better than to come in and try to tell us how to live.
 Instead, they just make it so we can only live a certain way—usually with ample amounts of mandatory overtime on non-livable wages.